samtron1412/docs/tech/it/sw/vim.md

 ```

 This again sets TERM inside tmux.
 The second line is even more important
-though: Tc allows vim to enable true colours, and and sitm allows the
+though: Tc allows vim to enable true colors, and sitm allows the same
-same with italics.
+with italics.

-## Config the Cursor
+## Configure the Cursor

 - http://vim.wikia.com/wiki/Change_cursor_shape_in_different_modes
 - http://vim.wikia.com/wiki/Configuring_the_cursor